DukMastaaa/beans/uni/CSSE2010/LectureNotes/Lec12.md

 # Lecture 12

 Instruction set architecture is just a specification of the interface between hardware and software.
 Microarchitecture is how the control unit is built.
-Microarchitecture designers don't need to know about the software which will be running; only need to build a microarchitecture which implements RSA.
-Programmers don't need to know much about microarchitecture; only need to generate instructions which conform to RSA.
+Microarchitecture designers don't need to know about the software which will be running; only need to build a microarchitecture which implements ISA.
+Programmers don't need to know much about microarchitecture; only need to generate instructions which conform to ISA.

 ## Memory Models